smathot/pythontutorials/content/pages/basic/introduction.md

 ## Course overview

 All set up?
 Then let's get started!
-This course consists of seven chapters.
+This course consists of eight chapters.
 Each chapter builds on the previous chapters, so it is recommended to follow the chapters in order.

 1. Introduction to Python (this chapter)
 2. [Syntax](%link:syntax%)